nubenetes/awesome-kubernetes/docs/monitoring.md

 * [dynatrace.com: What is observability?
 Not just logs, metrics and traces](https://www.dynatrace.com/news/blog/what-is-observability-2/)
 * [thenewstack.io: Observability Is the New Kubernetes 🌟](https://thenewstack.io/observability-is-the-new-kubernetes/)
 * [learnsteps.com: Logging Infrastructure System Design](https://www.learnsteps.com/logging-infrastructure-system-design/) Logging infrastructure system design is very important for each and every infrastructure as you need to look into logs.
 When you have a huge number of applications talking to each other there is an enormous amount of logs that they produce.
 Handling this amount of logs can be very costly and a headache.
 Let’s look at this problem for handling your logs at scale and Logging infrastructure System Design.
+* [medium.com: Monitoring Microservices - Part 1: Observability | Anderson Carvalho](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) Achieving observability with probes, logs, metrics, and traces. **The Observability Pyramid comprises Probes, Logs, Metrics, and Traces:**
+    * **Probes:** Probes are often exposed as endpoints and used by external agents like load balancers, container orchestrators, application servers, and sysadmins before deciding what to do next.
+The most common probes are starting, ready, and live.
+The startup probe is on during the component bootstrap phase.
+The liveness probe is on from the time the component starts until it stops running.
+The readiness probe is on during the period where the component is ready/open to receive requests or process workload.

+    * **Logs:** Logs are messages produced during the component execution that capture a piece of relevant information.
+Usually, we classify log messages into all, debug, info, warn, error, and fatal.
+Logs can produce a huge amount of data and contain sensitive information.
+A good practice is to apply different log levels depending on the environment.

+    * **Log Aggregation:** Each component generates one or more log files.
+Since distributed systems are composed of multiples components, it’s a daunting and miserable task to dig into a bunch of log files during troubleshooting.
+Thus, log aggregation is highly recommended for Microservices.

+    * **Metrics:** Metrics give us the visibility of good and bad events that happen inside of an application.
+Metrics help us to distinguish between normal and abnormal application behavior.
+Usually, we collect, count, summarize and compare events related to rate, errors, duration, and saturation to produce metrics.

+    * **Traces:** Traces record the flow of data between different components and execution details of each one along the way.
+By tracing we can discover the relationships, dependencies between components, identify bottlenecks, comprehend the data flow, and the time span on each component.

 ### Key Performance Indicator (KPI)
 * [KPIs](https://kpi.org/KPI-Basics)